Gioyik/urandom/README.md

-# urandom
+# userandom

-Urandom is a tool that generates usernames that can be used for prototypes or boilerplate.
+Userandom is a tool that generates usernames that can be used for prototypes or boilerplate.
 Or just for fun.
 I did this tool because sometimes I need ideas for project names and I am really bad thinking names for them.
 Just check the name of this tool, is WTF???

 ## Installation
 Install from npm:

-`npm install -g urandom`
+`npm install -g userandom`

 ## Usage